dankamongmen/libnetstack/README.md

 outside the caller, and is never shared when created.
 This could be important for certain control flows and memory architectures.

-Whether deepcopied or shared, the object can and must be abandoned via `netstack_iface_abandon()`.
+Whether deep-copied or shared, the object can and must be abandoned via `netstack_iface_abandon()`.